anthonyreynaldi/financial-tracking-app/README.md

-# Financial Tracker App
+# Financial Tracking App
-Welcome to the Financial Tracker App - your personal finance management solution!
+Welcome to the Financial Tracking App - your personal finance management solution!
 Built with Kotlin and Firebase, this Android application enables users to efficiently track income, expenses, and savings.

 # Key Features